Steps to Get a Mortgage: A Checklist for U.S. Homebuyers

 Can I get a mortgage with bad credit?

 It depends.
 FHA and some other programs may accept lower credit scores.
-You may pay a higher rate or need a larger down payment.
+You may pay a higher interest rate or need a larger down payment.
 See our guide on credit score requirements for more.

 Educational Disclaimer